MayeneBS99/Customer_Churn_prediction/README.md

-# MACHINE_LEARNING_PROJECTS
+# Customer churn prediction
-In this repository, you will see all my machine learning projects.
-You can click on the folders to view them in details (Datasets, Code and a ReadMe file)
+In this project you will see my analysis on customer churn of the Telco company.